 Today was the day that Canadians were advised to vacate the roads as I was about to drive.
 The plan was to go to Squamish, take some photos, grab some lunch and visit a brew pub.
 Obviously I wasn’t intending to drive back to Whistler.
 The first bit worked well.
 I am pleased to say that no vehicles, pedestrians or animals were harmed by my driving.
-We went to Newport Beach (apt I thought) in Squamish and watched a small tug moving some massive logs in the water and took some photos.
+We went to Newport Beach (apt I thought as we’re both from Newport in South Wales) in Squamish and watched a small tug moving some massive logs in the water and took some photos.
 Then we TRIED to visit a cider bar….couldn’t find it…. wasn’t easily accessible….I don’t know it just didn’t work out ok?
 Let’s go to the brew pub instead.
 Roadworks/bad directions/had enough….we decided to give up and go somewhere else.

 Amanda had mentioned previously that she thought she might have the start of a UTI (yay).
 Today it was worse and she was feeling bad.
 We spotted a strip mall with a London Drug and decided to pop in.
 I bought M&Ms and Amanda spoke to the pharmacist, I got Nutella filled M&Ms and Peanut butter M&Ms and Amanda got nothing except advice to visit a walk in surgery not far away,